RepsonaHQ/repsona-content-help/articles/003002000-admin-member.en.md

 ### Set billing status

 You can set and change the billing status.
-Choose from "Active" and "Inactive".
+Choose from "Active" or "Inactive".
 On paid plans, there is a charge per active member.
-Inactive members are not counted as active.
+Members other than "Active" are not counted as active.

 ### Inviting members

-A submenu appears to the right of invited members and no-login members who don’t have an email address set.
+Operations can be performed from the submenu.

 <img src="/images/help/sub-menu.png" width="36">